asen/smg/docs/smg.md

 The current workaround to that limitation is to set a high-enough *rows* parameter so you get all the graphs you want to sort on one page which you can sort after.

-A special case of sorting is group by (with value of x-sort=-1).
+A special case of sorting is group by (with value of x-sort=-1, or the GroupBy button).
 In this case graphs will be grouped for display based on the Group By drop down value.

+The different options in the drop down match the Index "group by" (gb) config values and are described in detail in the respective [configuration reference section](smg-config.html#group-by).

 <a name="concepts-aggregate-functions" />

 ### Aggregate functions

-SMG supports "aggregating" graphs for objects which have identical set of [variables definitions](smg-config.html#obj-vars) using one of the currently available functions (these are available as buttons on the graphs display page):
+SMG supports "aggregating" graphs for objects which have compatible set of time series and grouped based on the Group By drop down value mentioned above.
+This works using one of the currently available functions (these are available as buttons on the graphs display page):

 - **GROUP** - just putting the same type graphs together in a single graph
 - **STACK** - stacking the graph lines on top of each other